FLIR/Lepton/docs/design_doc_and_porting_guide.md

 power-down and reset lines via software is also recommended).

 ### Device tree fragment for Lepton
-A device tree fragment in `flir-lepton-00A0.dts` is used for configuring which SPI controller and SPI settings (CPHA, CPOL, I/O pins, bus speed, etc) are to be used by the Lepton, as well as which GPIO to register for the VSYNC IRQ.
+A device tree fragment in `flir-lepton-$PLATFORM.dts` is used for configuring which SPI controller and SPI settings (CPHA, CPOL, I/O pins, bus speed, etc) are to be used by the Lepton, as well as which GPIO to register for the VSYNC IRQ.
 The driver parses the device tree entry to register the IRQ when the module